arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 Synchronous replication works on a per-shard basis.
 Using the option _replicationFactor_, one configures for each _collection_ how many copies of each _shard_ are kept in the Cluster.

+{% hint 'danger' %}
+If a collection have a _replication factor_ equal to 1, its data is **not** replicated in other _DBServers_.
+This exposes you to a risk of data loss, if the machine where the _DBServer_ that is storing this collection permanently fails.
+{% endhint %}

+{% hint 'warning' %}
+The _replication factor_ has to be set to a value equals or higher than 2 to achive mimimal data redundancy via the synchronous replication.
+{% endhint %}

+{% hint 'warning' %}
+An equal-or-higher-than 2 _replication factor_ has to be set **explicitely** when the collection is created, or can be set later at run time if you forgot to set it at creation time.
+{% endhint %}

+{% hint 'tip' %}
+When using a Cluster, please make sure all the collections that are important (and should not be lost in any case) have a _replication factor_ equal or higher than 2.
+{% endhint %}

 At any given time, one of the copies is declared to be the _leader_ and all other replicas are _followers_.
 Write operations for this _shard_ are always sent to the _DBServer_ which happens to hold the _leader_ copy,